CompuCell3D/CompuCell3DDevelopersManual/docs/simulator.rst

 and it also calls ``step`` method of every steppable requested by the simulation (including PDE solvers) by calling ``step`` method of a ``classRegistry`` member of the ``Simulator`` object.
 You may think about ``classRegistry`` as of a container that stores pointers to Steppable objects.
-Indeed if we looks a the ``CompuCell3D\ClassRegistry.h`` declarations we notice that ``ClassRegistry`` class is a collection of containers with extra functionality that simplify code calls from parent objects (*e.g.* from ``Simulator``):
+Indeed, if we looks a the ``CompuCell3D\ClassRegistry.h`` declarations we notice that ``ClassRegistry`` class is a collection of containers with extra functionality that simplify code calls from parent objects (*e.g.* from ``Simulator``):